Agriculture: Celery Pest Management Guidelines

 Cultural Control

-Place transplants at proper planting depth.
-Planting too deeply can increase disease severity and incidence.
+If a field has a history of crater rot, avoid placing transplants too deep into the bed, which can increase disease severity and incidence.
 Manage irrigations to avoid overly wet soils.
 Do not plant into fields with large amounts of undecomposed plant residue.
 During soil cultivation, avoid throwing soil onto the crowns of plants.

 Organically Acceptable Methods